Monmouth County NJ Workers’ Compensation Attorneys

 The Workers’ Compensation Act provides the following benefits to employees who suffer job-related injuries or illnesses.

-- Medical Benefits – You will not be responsible for any medical bills for authorized treatment.
+- Medical Benefits – Injured employees are not responsible for any medical bills for authorized treatment.
 There are no co-pays, deductibles, and no balance billing.

-- Temporary Total Benefits – You are entitled to 70% of your gross weekly wages if your time out of work extends beyond 7 days.
-These payments are provided while you are unable to work and receiving medical treatment due to your work injuries.
+- Temporary Total Benefits – 70% of the gross weekly wages once out of work extends beyond 7 days until there is a return to work or medical treatment is completed.

-- Permanent Partial Benefits – You are entitled to disability compensation if your workplace injury or occupational disease results in permanent partial disability.
-This means that you are not totally unable to work, but now suffer from some partial disability due to a workplace accident.
+- Permanent Partial Benefits – Disability compensation if the workplace injury or occupational disease results in permanent partial disability.
+There is an ability to return to gainful employment.

-- Permanent Total Benefits – Permanent total disability is defined under the New Jersey Workers’ Compensation system as a “physical or mental neuropsychiatric total permanent impairment caused by a compensable accident or compensable occupation disease, where no fundamental or marked improvement in such condition can be reasonably expected” In other words, if you are totally disabled due to a work-related accident you may qualify for benefits for the rest of your life.
+- Permanent Total Benefits – Permanent total disability is defined under the New Jersey Workers’ Compensation system as a “physical or mental neuropsychiatric total permanent impairment caused by a compensable accident or compensable occupation disease, where no fundamental or marked improvement in such condition can be reasonably expected” In other words, due to a work-related injury benefits will be paid for the remainder of the injured worker’s life.

 - Death Benefits – Are provided to dependents of workers who have passed away in a work related accident or due to a work-related injury.